The Version of You They’ll Never Meet Again

 Did I matter the way I thought I did?

-First: don’t treat this as a problem you need to solve.
+First: don’t treat this like something to fix.

-This is grief — but it’s grief for an identity, not just a person.
+This is grief — but it’s grief for an identity.

-Second: stop trying to force that version of you to reappear on command.
+Second: stop trying to force that version of you to return.

 Third: expect waves.